 TRIBUTE TO YOUR DAUGHTER

-This is obviously the heart of the speech but where do you start?
-How about with a glass of wine and a brainstorm.
-Rope in other family members if you fancy.
-Remember you’re the only speaker who gets to tell the childhood stories and divulge the gory secrets of your daughter’s dreaded teenage years!
+This is the heart of the speech but where do you start?
+How about with a glass of wine and a brainstorm with some other family members?
+If your daughter has siblings, they’re likely to be a good source of content!

 Get out the old photos and ask yourself lots of questions.
-What did she love doing as a child?
 How did she make you laugh when she was a child?
 Who was her first teenage crush (always good to compare the groom)?
-Rather than resorting to clichés about her being a ‘wonderful, funny child’, find the insights and anecdotes that really paint a picture.
+Rather than resorting to clichés about her being a ‘wonderful, funny child’, find the insights and anecdotes that paint a picture.

-Of course as well as the childhood years, talk about the woman your daughter has become.
+Of course, as well as the childhood years, talk about the woman your daughter has become.
 Again, rather than rely on platitudes, think about what makes your daughter unique.
 Is she a social-media fiend, a tech-head, or a glam girl?
 Does she love exotic adventures or does she secretly love to knit?
-Make sure you cherish your daughter exactly for who – even if she is slightly crazy and still addicted to Monster Munch despite being in her thirties.
+Cherish your daughter for exactly who she is – even if she is slightly crazy and still addicted to Haribos.

 TRIBUTE TO YOUR SON-IN-LAW

 Yes, it’s definitely worth mentioning the groom too!
 And try to make this more than a few cursory sentences at the end.
 Think about why the groom is suited to your daughter.
 What quirks of hers is he good at tolerating?
-What does he now help her with?
 What guilty pleasures do they share?

-Also, have a think about how you two have bonded.
+Think about how you two have bonded.
 What do you like about the groom?
-Again try to make this tribute to him filled with honest insights (without alluding to any reservation you may or may not have!)
+Again try to make this tribute jam-packed with unique, honest insights (without alluding to any reservation you may or may not have!)